bcosca/fatfree/readme.md

 >HTTP request body for ReSTful post-processing.

 `bool/string CACHE`
 >Cache backend.
-F3 auto-detects the presence of APC, WinCache and XCache and uses the first available PHP module if set to TRUE.
+Unless assigned a value like 'memcache=localhost' (and the PHP memcache module is present), F3 auto-detects the presence of APC, WinCache and XCache and uses the first available PHP module if set to TRUE.
 If none of these PHP modules are available, a filesystem-based backend is used (default directory: `tmp/cache`).
 The framework disables the cache engine if assigned a FALSE value.

 `bool CASELESS`
 >Pattern matching of routes against incoming URIs is case-insensitive by default.
 Set to `FALSE` to make it case-sensitive.